BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2023.md

 ![image](https://user-images.githubusercontent.com/67879936/226999491-ac22249c-4792-4555-a9e9-f5d276b4ead8.png)

-cool, if you observer the signature is now verified.
+cool, if you observe the signature is now verified.
 Lets copy this new token and replace it with the former one that was there

 ![image](https://user-images.githubusercontent.com/67879936/226999770-4ae36d7d-3eb4-46f0-87d8-82982a2c7e89.png)